Packing for Camp

 Lost Items: Camp is not responsible for lost items, so leave small, unneeded, or complex valuables (jewelry, kindles, etc.) at home!
 We do not issue refunds for "lost" items, and send "found" belongings home at families' expense.
 Please be prepared to have a few minor garments (T-shirts, towels, socks, etc.) not arrive back home after a busy active summer.

-Luggage Tips and More
+Luggage and Shipping

 Overall, it's best if luggage accompanies children by car, bus, or plane.